George Washington University: Founding

-The first President of the United States, George Washington, long favored the establishment of a university in a central part of the United States.
-He wrote to the U.S. Congress and others in favor of it, and envisioned it would be in a central part of D.C., stating he hoped the university would educate the most promising students from across the country while reaping the benefits of the nation's capital.
-He wished for the students to become "citizen leaders" of the new republic.
-Washington included a bequest of his shares in the Potomac Company in his last will and testament, though the shares lost their value and no educational institution ever benefited from them.
-His desire was shared and encouraged after his death by Presidents Thomas Jefferson and James Madison, and they expressed the need to carry out Washington's plans.
-Finally, in 1821 the Baptist missionary and leading minister Luther Rice secured funds from James Monroe, John Quincy Adams, John C. Calhoun and other benefactors for a college to educate citizens from throughout the young nation in Washington, D.C.
-A large building was constructed on College Hill, which is now known as Meridian Hill, and on February 9, 1821, President Monroe approved the congressional charter creating the non-denominational Columbian College.
-Washingtonians, Congress and the academic community celebrated this new institution as the fulfillment of Washington's vision.
+The first president of the United States, George Washington, long favored the establishment of a university in a central part of the United States.
+He advocated for its establishment to the U.S. Congress and others throughout his political career.
+Washington envisioned the new university would be in a central part of the new national capital, and he hoped the university would educate the most promising students from across the country while reaping the benefits of its location in Washington, D.C.

+On December 14, 1799, George Washington died at his home in Mount Vernon.
+Washington included a bequest of his shares in the Potomac Company to establish the university in his last will and testament, though the shares lost their value and no educational institution ever benefited from them.
+Following his death, his desire was shared and encouraged by U.S. presidents Thomas Jefferson and James Madison, who both expressed the need to carry out Washington's plans.

+In 1821, the Baptist missionary and leading minister Luther Rice secured funds from James Monroe, John Quincy Adams, John C. Calhoun, and other benefactors for a college to educate citizens from throughout the young nation in Washington, D.C.
+A large building was constructed on College Hill, which is now known as Meridian Hill.
+On February 9, 1821, President Monroe approved the congressional charter, creating the non-denominational Columbian College.
+Washingtonians, Congress, and the academic community celebrated this new institution as the fulfillment of Washington's vision.
+In 1824, the first commencement was considered an important event for the young city.
+In attendance were President Monroe, John C. Calhoun, Henry Clay, the Marquis de Lafayette, and other dignitaries.

-GWU, like much of Washington, D.C., traces many of its origins back to the Freemasons.
-The Bible that the President of the George Washington University uses to swear an oath on upon inauguration is the Bible of Freemason George Washington.
-Freemasonry symbols are prominently displayed throughout the campus including the foundation stones of many of the university buildings.
+Freemasonry symbols are prominently displayed throughout the campus, including the foundation stones of many of the university buildings.

 19th century

-During the Civil War, many students left to join the Confederacy and the college's buildings were used as a Union Army military hospital and barracks.
-Walt Whitman was among many of the volunteers to work on the campus.
+During the 19th century, most of the university's students came from the South.
+As the American Civil War commenced in 1861, many left their studies to join the Confederate States Army.
+However, the college was still fractured.
+Professor of anatomy A. Y. P. Garnett left the university to serve as Jefferson Davis' physician, and Robert King Stone stayed in Washington, D.C., serving as physician to Abraham Lincoln.
+The college was temporarily turned into a Union Army military camp during the Civil War.
+Poet Walt Whitman worked at this camp while visiting his wounded brother.

-Following the war, in 1873, Columbian College became the Columbian University and moved to an urban downtown location centered on 15th and H streets.
+In 1873, following the Civil War, Columbian College was renamed Columbian University and moved to an urban downtown location centered on 15th and H streets.